s-ccs/2025_MSc_temporal-DR/report/typst-template/proposal.typ

   + #goal("Implement dimensionality reduction and visualization techniques on simulated EEG data in Python.") <goal2>

   + #goal("Understand and compare the methods based on the ability to  preserve the structure of data.") <goal3>
-  + #goal("Review the research papers that use PHATE, T-PHATE, Cebra.AI, BCNE methods for EEG datasets.") <goa14>
+  + #goal("Review the research papers that use PHATE, T-PHATE, Cebra.AI, BCNE and various methods for EEG datasets (see Table 1).") <goa14>

   + #goal("Discover hidden patterns in each method and state which method provides the clear low-dimensional visualization.") <goal5>
   + #goal("Documenting the steps and procedure for easy understanding.") <goal6>